gizburdt/cuztom/readme.md

 	)

 ## Todo
-* Todo: Cuztom::uglify needs to convert all strang characters to underscores
+* More input types like datepicker and slider.

 ## Changelog

+### 0.2.2
+* Cuztom::uglify now converts all strang characters to underscores

 ### 0.2.1
 * WYSIWYG editor is now enabled